dviera/RestrServe-App-R/README.md

 # Face Detection Web Application using RestrServe R package

--Face detection using the opencv r package.
+- Face detection using the opencv r package.
--Application done to get familiar with RestrServe package and have a fully functional application.
+- Application done to get familiar with RestrServe package and have a fully functional application.
--The front-end was developed using:
+- The front-end was developed using:
     - [link materializecss](https://materializecss.com/)
     - CSS
     - Javascript